Mont Blanc from summit of Prarion in Les Houches

 May

-The last lifts close early in the month, excepting the Aiguille du Midi which is open almost year round.
+The last ski lifts close early in the month, excepting the Aiguille du Midi which is open almost year round.
 Ski touring is still possible on higher slopes but most of the refuges close around the start of this month.
 For certain ski tours, notably the ascent of Mont Blanc on skis, May is peak season.

 Lower down, the snow is fast disappearing making May a great time for low- or mid-altitude hiking and trail running, cross-country mountain biking, and valley rock climbing.